HTGenomeAnalysisUnit/Useful_tips/RAP_usage/RAP_usage.md

 Keep in mind that for both `iin` and `destination` you can use absolute path related to the project you are currently logged in or add a project id like `--destination-"project-id:/Data`

 In general, files required using `iin` are visible directly in the working dir of the job.
 All files from the project are visible in `/mnt/project` read-only.

- --priority {low,normal,high}
-                        Request a scheduling priority for all resulting jobs.
-Defaults to high when --watch, --ssh, or --allow-ssh flags are used.

 See [dx run guide](https://documentation.dnanexus.com/user/helpstrings-of-sdk-command-line-utilities#run) for full options